 We’re mindful of the environmental risks and impacts of the projects we finance.
 That’s why our lending activities are guided by a set of key principles.
 Our lending policy excludes the financing of projects relating to coal mines or nuclear and coal-fired power plants, and we don’t finance transactions involving crude oil, residual fuel oil, or shale gas.

-In our trade finance business, we have begun decreasing our coal exposure by 4.5% per year.
+In 2020, we began decreasing our coal exposure in our trade finance business by 4.5% per year.
 This is at a slightly faster pace than the phase-out requirements under a scenario that meets the emissions target set out in the Paris Agreement.

 And when it comes to mortgage lending, we offer a Green bonus for energy-efficent and environmentally oriented renovations.
 Customers are rewarded with a 0.25 percentage-point reduction on the interest rate of their loan in order to promote energy efficiency and renewable-energy projects.